marcus912/tools/README.md

 You might ask why don't we just use hibernate ?

 In 2017, we got a project which was an enhancement for previous project.
 The previous project was developed based on struts1 and used to access database through JDBC.
-Developers had spent a lot of time on coding statements specially when a large table with 100+ columns.
+Developers had spent a lot of time on coding statements specially when they were accessing complex tables.

 I programmed it in order to resolve this issue.
 It's a light library and easy to use.